Cade-Bray/AT-Proto-SDK/CONTRIBUTING.md

 # Contributing Guidelines
 We welcome contributions to the AT-Protocol Java SDK!
 Here are some guidelines to help you get started:

+## Fork the Repo!
+- Unless you're a contributor we do not accept branches and or commits to the main repo.
+Instead fork the repo, make a branch on your repo, make your commits, and make a pull request back to the repo!
+- If you're a frequent contributor I will reach out to you to see if you'd like to be added as a contributor to our project!
+- Try checking out the (first-contributions)[https://github.com/firstcontributions/first-contributions] repo that will explain the general method to contributing to a open source project.

 ## Code Style
 - Formatting: Please adhere to the official Java code style guidelines.
 - Naming Conventions: Use clear and concise variable and method names.